 Move over chicken!
-Butter shrimp is super delicious and quicker and easier, too.
+Indian butter shrimp is super delicious and quicker and easier, too.
 Start with frozen shrimp, that cooks in minutes in the aromatic Indian-spiced tomato sauce.

 This Indian Butter Shrimp bring all the flavours of the classic Indian dish to shrimp!
 And what’s more, starting with frozen shrimp that gets added right from the freezer to the simmering sauce, makes for a quick and easy dinner, too.
 This one is ready in just about 20 minutes!